Pope Francis ends Asia tour after meeting Rohingya

 The two countries last month signed an agreement to begin repatriating refugees, but rights groups say they are concerned about plans to house them in camps away from their former homes — many of which have been destroyed.

 During his tour the pope led well-attended open-air masses in Bangladesh and Myanmar, which both have small Christian populations.

 In the morning he was greeted by hundreds of Bangladeshi nuns at the Mother Teresa House clinic in Dhaka, all dressed in the blue-and-white habit favoured by the woman who dedicated her life to the region’s poorest.

 Earlier he paid tribute to the works of Catholics in Bangladesh, where schools and clinics run by the church provide a lifeline for poor communities.

-“I am sure if the pope touches my head and prays for me, I’ll be cured,” Ananda Hira, a kidney patient who receives dialysis at the clinic, told AFP ahead of the visit.
+“I am sure if the pope touches my head and prays for me, I’ll be cured,” Ananda Hira, a kidney patient who receives dialysis at the clinic, said ahead of the visit.
 “God listens to his prayers.”